Pinelopi Koujianou Goldberg: Research

 Goldberg's dozens of published works focus on applied microeconomics, international trade, and industrial organization.
 More recently, she has studied the impact of trade liberalization on growth and the income distribution, the effects of intellectual property rights enforcement in developing countries, and the determinants of incomplete exchange-rate pass-through.

 In joint work with Nina Pavcnik, Amit Khandelwal, Petia Topalova, and Jan De Loecker, Goldberg has studied the effects of the 1990s trade liberalization in India on domestic production and the variety of products available in the domestic Indian market and on the costs faced by Indian producers.

 In a paper published in the Quarterly Journal of Economics in 2020, jointly written with economists Pablo K. Fajgelbaum, Patrick J. Kennedy, and Amit K. Khandelwal, Goldberg analyzed the effects of the 2018 Trump tariffs and China–United States trade war on the US economy and estimated losses of $68.8 billion to consumers and producers due to higher prices.
 The total effect, which also accounts for the benefits of higher prices to US producers and government revenue from tariffs, was estimated to be $7.8 billion.
 The authors further analyzed the distribution of losses across sectors and counties, finding that workers in tradeable sectors in heavily Republican counties were especially worse off.

-Her research on measuring human capital, joint with Simeon Djankov, Noam Angrist and Harry Patrinos, underlies the World Bank's Human Capital Index.
+Her research on measuring human capital, co-written with Simeon Djankov, Noam Angrist, and Harry Patrinos, provides the underpinnings for the World Bank's Human Capital Index.

 More recently, Goldberg has worked to write about the lack of importance of waiving vaccine patents.
 She argues against the current push by the WHO and by many other global organizations by stating that production capacity is not the main constraint that individuals face in attaining vaccination, thus discrediting the argument for major companies waiving vaccine patents.
 Goldberg makes the point that greater funding for ordering vaccination and sending surpluses of vaccine production in high-income countries is the main solution to better distribution for the vaccine.

-Goldberg has been published in a variety of journals and commended for her research, notably The Quarterly Journal of Economics, American Economic Review, the Handbook of Commercial Policy, and The Annual Review of Economics.
+Goldberg has been published in a variety of journals and commended for her research, notably The Quarterly Journal of Economics, American Economic Review, Handbook of Commercial Policy, Econometrica, and The Annual Review of Economics.

+In 2023 MIT Press published The Unequal Effects of Globalization (with contributions from Greg Larson).
+The monograph is based on Goldberg’s Ohlin Lecture, which was given at the Stockholm School of Economics on November 4, 2019.

+Since 2020 Goldberg has written a regular column at Project Syndicate.

+In September 2026 Elsevier will publish volume 6A of Handbook of Development Economics, co-authored by Goldberg, Pascaline Dupas, and Rohini Pande.